Georgia Roads - I-285

 NB, these signs stood out for being much darker than all the others.
 Apparently, GDOT's first use of Series D (instead of Series E-Modified, a holdover from button-copy days) was without retroreflective sheeting, so these 1990's signs are dark though some even older ones aren't.
 Information courtesy J.T.
 Legg.

 SB, a rare parent-child multiplex.
-That was recently changed from Bankhead Highway - thanks to J.T.
+That was recently (as of when I took it in the mid-2000s) changed from Bankhead Highway - thanks to J.T.
 Legg for telling me.

 I-285 SB with a cobbled-together sign most likely just there during construction.
 I-285 turns from WB to SB somewhere in this vicinity, west of US 41 and I-75.